 There are many areas around the Sea to Sky corridor that do not have access to natural gas.
-For these area electric heat may be the only option.
+For these areas, electric heat may be the only option.
 Resistive electric heat is cheap to install but expensive to operate.
-Fuel oil and propane is a fairly low cost option but have several associated hazards to be concerned with, a lot more then Natural gas.
+Fuel, oil and propane is a fairly low cost option, however, have several associated hazards to be concerned with, a lot more then Natural gas.

 Ground source systems work very well but very expensive to install.
 Geo-exchange fields can cost as much as $50,000 to install and the really tough part is when the geo-exchange field fails.
 The geo-exchange field should last 30-40 years but not always.
 We have seen a few field fail over the years and it can be devastating to a family to give this news.

 With an air source heat pumps , after the units run for 20+ years, a new heat pump can be installed in a day and relatively inexpensive.
 A Geo-Exchange fields can take weeks to replace and it is not cheap.